-I continue to reach out to people working in live art, professional theatre, visual arts, sacred and sensual space holding, to create a broad spread of people who are excited to be part of the early stage as we consider the core Key Research Question: “How do we choose to reveal our bodies through life, performance and art ?”.
+I am reaching out to people who are excited to be part of the early stage as we consider the core Key Research Question: “How do we choose to reveal our bodies and our selves through life, performance and art ?”.
 What happens to an artistic/creative project if there is an invitation for the “audience”/observer to be clothing optional themselves, as a participant and as a creative investor of their stories and life in this Happening.

 Please don’t circulate this page, but please do let me have your thoughts, and indeed any suggestions of others I could reach out to.